 So, now you've chosen the right condoms for you, let's refresh our memories on some condom basics.

 How to put on a condom:

-- If you’re using lube, only ever use water-based lube.
-Oil or silicone based lubes or Vaseline, baby oil or moisturisers will all cause the condom to split.
-You’re now safe to have sex.
+5. If you're using lube, only ever use water-based lube.
+Oil based lubes or Vaseline, baby oil or moisturisers will all cause the condom to split.
+You're now safe to have sex.

 NEVER, EVER, EVER wear more than one condom at a time.
-The ‘doubling up’ method may seem like a good idea but in reality it actually reduces the effectiveness of both condoms and makes splits and tears much more likely to happen.
+The ‘doubling up' method may seem like a good idea but in reality it actually reduces the effectiveness of both condoms and makes splits and tears much more likely to happen.
 A single condom, used properly is the most effective protection against both STIs and pregnancy available.
 If you want to reduce some of the sensitivity of sex and last for longer in bed then there are special condoms available with delay treatments impregnated that reduce sensitivity in the head of the penis thus delaying orgasm.
-Or if you’re worried about the chances of the condom splitting or tearing and you want extra reassurance, then Durex Extra Safe condoms are slightly thicker and contain a spermicidal lubricant.
+Or if you're worried about then Extra Safe condoms are slightly thicker and contain a spermicidal lubricant.